Frequently Asked Questions

 The reason is that the marginal prevention costs is primarily based on the replacement of electricity from coal-fired power plants by electricity from windmills parks at sea (the most expensive solution on the road to sufficient CO2 reduction).

 The costs of coal is highly related to the actual costs of production and transport, and has been rather stable in the past 70 years.
 Although speculation has increased the price of coal considerably in the period 1975- 1984, and in the years 2011, 2016 and 2018, this peaks in coal prices stabilized back to the production costs (below.
-60 USD/ton in 2020).
-So it is expected that the price of coal will just follow the general trend of price inflation, as the price of windmills from the sea will do.
-Therefore, de level of eco-costs of energy is relatively stable and will follow the price inflation.
+60 USD/ton in 2020), with another inflation peak of 14.5% during 2023-2024, resulting in a minimum (marginal) coal price of 70 USD/ton.
+So it is expected that the price of coal will just follow the general trend of price inflation.

 The eco-costs of CO2 are basically not influenced by any subsidy, tax, or Carbon Permit price.